Charlamagne tha God: Early life

-McKelvey was born to Larry Thomas McKelvey, a Jehovah's Witness-turned-Muslim and his wife, an English teacher and Jehovah's Witness, on June 29, 1978.
-He grew up in Moncks Corner, South Carolina where as a teenager he was arrested twice for Possession with Intent to Distribute marijuana and cocaine.
+McKelvey was born to Larry Thomas McKelvey, a Jehovah's Witness-turned-Muslim, and his wife, an English teacher and Jehovah's Witness, on June 29, 1978.
+He grew up in Moncks Corner, South Carolina, where as a teenager he was arrested twice for "possession with intent to distribute" marijuana and cocaine.

 When McKelvey was arrested a third time, after being near a (non-fatal) shooting, his father refused to pay his bail money.
 After 41 days in jail, he asked his mother to pay for bail, at which point his father decided to "give him another chance".
 After his release, McKelvey began attending night school and graduated from Berkeley High School (in Moncks Corner).

 In 2001, McKelvey was accused of sexual assault after a party.
 He denied having sexual relations with the accuser and cooperated with the authorities, providing DNA evidence which failed to support the claim that he had had sex with the victim.
-The sexual assault charges were dropped and he later pled guilty to a misdemeanor count of Contributing to the Delinquency of a Minor, for which he received three years probation.
+The sexual assault charges were dropped, and he later pled guilty to a misdemeanor count of contributing to the delinquency of a minor, for which he received three years probation.

 Career

 Early career in radio

 McKelvey started his career in radio as an intern for Z93 Jamz in Charleston.
 He also spent time in Columbia with WHXT.
 He left South Carolina in 2006 to become second mic to radio host Wendy Williams.
 He devised the stage name of "Charlamagne", derived from his street name as a drug dealer, "Charles," and developed a new persona based on Charlemagne (aka Charles the Great), who ruled much of Western Europe circa 800 A.D.
-He added "Tha God" because it "sounded cool."
+He added "Tha God" because it "sounded cool".

-His forward questioning and interviews of hip hop and R&B artists on radio raised his public profile, but also caused rifts between himself and the guests of the show.
-The show was taken off the air in 2008 and he was laid off.
-Relations between Charlamagne and Williams deteriorated, though he has stated numerous times on the show The Breakfast Club that he views Williams as a mentor, and the two reunited in 2019.
+His forward questioning and interviews of hip hop and R&B artists on radio raised his public profile but also caused rifts between himself and the guests of the show.
+The show was taken off the air in 2008, and he was laid off.

-In 2008 he began hosting the morning show for 100.3 The Beat in Philadelphia.
-He was fired by the station in 2009, a few days after airing an interview with Beanie Sigel, who had released a diss track about Jay-Z, both of whom were former rappers for Roc-A-Fella Records.
+In 2008, he began hosting the morning show for 100.3 The Beat in Philadelphia.
+He was fired by the station in 2009, a few days after airing an interview with Beanie Sigel, who had released a track about Jay-Z, both of whom were former rappers for Roc-A-Fella Records.
 Speculation in the media was that Jay-Z was behind the firing of McKelvey due to the interview.
 He returned to Moncks Corner to live with his mother for about a year prior to being offered a position with WWPR-FM to co-host The Breakfast Club.